-During the year ended September 30 2018, the Company used cash of \$4,317,448 on operating activities.
-Cash used in operating activities consisted of new project evaluation expenses incurred on the Company's properties in Spain, corporate general and administrative expenses, and a loss arising for a writedown of the Company's exploration and evaluation properties.
+During the three months ended December 31, 2018, the Company used cash of \$28,228 on operating activities.
+Cash used in operating activities consisted mainly of new project evaluation expenses incurred on the Company's properties in Spain and Brazil, corporate general and administrative expenses, and a gain from the settlement of outstanding liabilities.

-During the year ended September 30, 2018, investing activities used cash of \$250,191 which related to office equipment, investments in associate, and general overhead for exploration and evaluation expenditures on the Company's properties in Spain.
+During the three months ended December 31, 2018, investing activities used cash of \$10,692 which related to the Company's investment in both its joint arrangement and its mineral properties in Spain and Brazil.

-During the year ended September 30, 2018, financing activities generated \$4,080,245 in cash, which consisted of proceeds from the Company's private placement financing, and the exercise of 100,000 of the Company's outstanding warrants.
+During the three months ended December 31, 2018, financing activities generated \$125,740 in cash, which consisted of the proceeds from the Company's long-term loan payable.